ngn13/cerez/README.md

 ## Features
 - ✔ Hides files in the file system
 - ✔ Hides proceses in the process list
-- ❌Hides connections in the network list
+- ❌ Hides connections in the network list
 - ✔ Makes files unreadable
 - ✔ Makes files unwriteable
 - ✔ Makes processes unkillable